subquery/documentation/docs/quickstart/quickstart_chains/polkadot-kilt.md

 - [EventHandlers](../../build/manifest/polkadot.md#mapping-handlers-and-filters): On each and every Event that matches optional filter criteria, run a mapping function
 - [CallHanders](../../build/manifest/polkadot.md#mapping-handlers-and-filters): On each and every extrinsic call that matches optional filter criteria, run a mapping function

-For [EVM](../../build/substrate-evm.md) and [WASM](../../build/substrate-wasm.md) data processors on Substrate/Polkadot chains, there are only two types of mapping handlers:
 We are indexing all attestations creation and revoking events from the Kilt Spiritnet blockchain.
 This section in the Project Manifest now imports all the correct definitions and lists the triggers that we look for on the blockchain when indexing.

 ```yaml